prvanduyl/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Calculate the average number of steps for each interval across all days
+Calculate the average number of steps for each interval across all days as preparation for the time series plot.

 ```r
 library(dplyr)